-In order to secure the safety and protection of children and their families across the state, Governor Cooper, in collaboration with the NC State Board of Education (NCSBE) and the NC Department of Public Instruction (NCDPI), closed public school buildings for in-person instruction through Executive Order No. 117 on March 14, and extended through the rest of the 2019-2020 school year via Executive Orders Nos.
-120 and 138.

-On March 14, 2020, Governor Cooper established an Education and Nutrition Working Group to develop a plan to ensure that children and families were supported while schools were closed.
+In order to secure the safety and protection of children and their families across the state, Governor Cooper, in collaboration with the NC State Board of Education (NCSBE) and the NC Department of Public Instruction (NCDPI), closed public school buildings for in-person instruction through Executive Order No. 117 on March 14 and extended through the rest of the 2019-2020 school year via Executive Orders Nos.
+120 and 138, and established an Education and Nutrition Working Group to develop a plan to ensure that children and families were supported while schools were close.
 Since then, the NC Department of Health and Human Services (NCDHHS) has worked closely with NCDPI and NCSBE to meet the nutritional, educational and child care needs of students during school closure, and plan for safely reopening schools for the 2020-2021 school year.
-Throughout the process, school, child care, child nutrition, and community leaders and stakeholders have been engaged to share ideas and provide input.